markrainey/ilearnt-hugo/content/english/blog/ctoToFounder.md

 - **Your network is your currency**.
 The value of your contacts is often underestimated.

-- **Three founders can create conflict as two can gang up** - ideally have more than one founder and an odd number.
+- **Three founders can create conflict as two can gang up** - ideally have more than one founder and an even number.

 - **The dynamic between founders is important** - who would you value in 5 years when a strategic question comes up?